Six weeks ago I had the worst accident of my life, in one of the least accessible locations.

 This is the story of my crazy accident.

 I left everything behind and started climbing my way up the creek.
 It was steep enough to climb like a large set of stairs.
-I jumped from boulder to boulder and finally made it to the base of a waterfall which was over 5m high.
+I jumped from boulder to boulder and finally made it to the base of a waterfall that was over five metres high.
 I somehow climbed up this vertical wall without using one of my arms – it’s amazing what the body is capable of when there’s no other way out.

 The medical centre was as basic as you’d imagine, complete with muddy floors.
 A handful of random passers-by joined the nurses to hear the details of my accident.
 After some painkillers, a cream was getting rubbed into my wounds while my wrist and hand were getting aggressively poked and prodded to find out which bits were in the most pain.
 I didn’t dare tell them about my ribs.

 The steep muddy roads were too much of a risk to ride with the current heavy rainfall, so it was a 4-day wait for a trike that could take me to hospital.

 In the meantime, I was invited out for every lunch and dinner, and for a whole day, I patrolled the town with the very friendly police officers.
 Nobody I spoke to had ever seen a foreigner in Bambamarca.
 For most children, I was the first foreigner they’d ever laid eyes on.
 Their stares couldn’t have been longer or more intense.